swcarpentry/DEPRECATED-bc/novice/shell/03-pipefilter.md

 ~~~
 {:class="out"}

-We can also use `-w` to get only the number of words,
+We can use `-w` to get only the number of words,
 or `-c` to get only the number of characters.

 Which of these files is shortest?